graphiti-api/graphiti-api.github.io/guides/concepts/backends-and-models.md

 As you see above, a **scope** can be anything from an `ActiveRecord::Relation` to a plain Ruby Hash.
 We want to adjust *something* based on the request parameters and pass it to our backend.
-From the raw backend results, we can instantiate Models.
+From the raw backend results, we can instantiate Models. **Note that we always return the full scope at the end of each block.**

 Of course, most Backends have predictable and consistent interfaces.
 It would be a pain to manually write this code for every Resource.
 So